foocoding/databases/Week2/MAKEME.md

 E.g. [here] (https://www.lucidchart.com/pages/er-diagrams)

 ## Part 3 : SQL research
-I want to get alerts when a country has >= 10 languages.
+I want to get notified when a country has >= 10 languages.
-E.g. If a country X has 9 languages in the CountryLanguage table, and a user INSERTs one more row in the CountryLanguage table, then I should get an alert.
+E.g. If a country X has 9 languages in the CountryLanguage table, and a user INSERTs one more row in the CountryLanguage table, then the user should get a message.
 *How can I achieve this ?*
 - Write the necessary SQL statements for this solution and
 - Test your solution with example insert statements.

-This is a bonus question, and can be solved in multiple ways.
+This can be solved in multiple ways.